falkr/ttm4115/pages/prep-statemachines.md

 In the previous units, we learned how to capture and understand our user's requirements for a system, and structure what the system should provide to its users in the form of use cases.
 We have also learned how to use deployment diagrams to reveal already some details about the structure of the system.
 This week, we start with the specification of **how the system actually works.** This will be more technical and on a more detailed level as before.

+## Learning Goals

+Goals: The learning goals specific for this week are the following:

+- Create syntactically correct state machines.
+- Interpret and explain detailed state machine behavior.
+- Recite the main features of state machines.

 ## Hello, State Machines!